Skip to main content

 Research Overview

-In my PhD, I am using fMRI (3T and 7T) and psychophysics to investigate cortical reorganisation in glaucoma, as well as relationships between the functional architecture of the eye and brain.
-I am funded by a Fight for Sight PhD studentship.
+In my PhD, I used fMRI (3T and 7T) and psychophysics to investigate cortical reorganisation in glaucoma, as well as relationships between the functional architecture of the eye and brain.
+I was funded by a Fight for Sight PhD studentship.

 Dr Tony Redmond (Primary supervisor: School of Optometry and Vision sciences, Cardiff University)